Rangi42/polishedcrystal/README.md

    * Graveler, Kadabra, Machoke, and Haunter evolve by level-up instead of trading
    * Poliwhirl, Slowpoke, Onix, Seadra, Scyther, and Porygon evolve by held item instead of trading
    * Politoed has 80 (+10) Speed to match its total with Poliwrath
-   * Enemy AI doesn't fail an extra 25% of the time with sleep-inducing moves
+   * Enemy AI doesn't fail an extra 25% of the time with sleep or poison-inducing moves, or 40% of the time with stat drops
    * No badge boosts to stats or types
    * New default player names
    * Ask gender at a sensible time in Oak's speech